-The Company recorded \$0.4 million of stock-based compensation expense related to the CEO RSUs during the three months ended April 30, 2022.
-As of April 30, 2022, unrecognized stock-based compensation expense related to these RSUs was \$7.2 million which will be recognized over the remaining derived service period of the respective tranches which ranges from 2 to 7 years.
+In May 2021, the Company granted 3 million RSUs tied to its Class B common stock to Mr. Sijbrandij, the Company's co-founder and CEO, with an estimated aggregate grant date fair value of \$8.8 million.
+The Company recorded \$0.4 million and \$0.8 million of stock-based compensation expense related to the CEO RSUs during the three and six months ended July 31, 2022, respectively.
+As of July 31, 2022, unrecognized stock-based compensation expense related to these RSUs was \$6.8 million which will be recognized over the remaining derived service period of the respective tranches which ranges from 2 to 7 years.